antvis/G6/docs/manual/middle/Plugins.en.md

 order: 11
 ---

-There are several plugins in G6 which can be used inside and ouside G6 freely.
+There are several plugins in G6 which can be used for G6's graph or other applications.

 - [Grid](#grid)
 - [Minimap](#minimap)